FK Železničar Lajkovac: History

 The club was formed in 1927 by the initiative of a group of important citizens of Lajkovac and was initially named as Sport Klub Železničar (SK Železničar).
 The first matches took place only in 1929 the year when the first field was made.
 The chairman of the club was Mr. Aleksandar Drašković who was the person who brought the first football to the town and was also in this initial period the club's main player.
 Since the owner of the field didn't allowed the tree that was standing in the halfline to be cut the club had to move to a new one.
 But, it was soon, after this anegdotical event, that the club settled in a new definitive field in 1933, when the new club president, Dr. Eng.
 Miroslav Marković was already in charge.
 That year the club was registered in the Football Federation of Belgrade and it qualified to the league of the county of Kolubara.

 Between 1934 and 1937 the club had some difficulties to form a squad, but it was in 1938 that the club returns to competition.
 The locals remember with enthusiasm the train travels they made to follow the team in their visiting matches.
 In the season 1938–39 three players are called to represent the team of the Kolubara county: Miladin Ilić, Jakov Vidović and Dunda Kučenović.
 However, the best club player of this period was Stanko Milovanović, nicknamed Pop ("The priest"), who played at the higher lever with several times national champions, Belgrade's SK Jugoslavija and later for FK Partizan.

 The Second World War marked a period when in the town other clubs were formed: Omladinac in 1943, and ŽAK in 1944.
-In the latter played the Yugoslav national team player Broćić.
+In the latter played the Yugoslavia national team player Broćić.
 During the war, Železničar had been disbanded, but with the liberation of Yugoslavia in 1945 and by the initiative of the citizens of the town, the club was formed again and Omladinac was merged with all their players joining the club.